CumulusNetworks/docs/content/version/cumulus-linux-31/System-Management/Authentication,-Authorization,-and-Accounting/TACACS+.md

 authentication and accounting functions.

-The plugin asks the TACACS+ server if the user is known, and then for relevant attributes to determine the user’s privilege level.
+The plugin asks the TACACS+ server if the user is known, and then for relevant attributes to determine the user's privilege level.
 When the `libnss_tacplus` package is installed, `nsswitch.conf` can be modified to set `tacplus` as the first lookup method for `passwd`, though it works in any position.

 If the user is not found, a mapped lookup is performed using the ` libtacplus_map.so  `exported functions.
-The privilege level is appended to “tacacs”, and the lookup searches for the name in the local password file.
+The privilege level is appended to "tacacs ", and the lookup searches for the name in the local password file.
 For example, privilege level 15 will search for the tacacs15 user.
-If the user is found, the password structure is filled in with the user’s information.
+If the user is found, the password structure is filled in with the user's information.

 If it is not found, the privilege level is decremented and checked again, until tacacs0 is reached.